Pale Rider is a fantastic account of the 1918 Spanish Flu pandemic that swept the globe and killed between an estimated 50 to 100 million people.

 Due to the multiple waves that hit, many people believed the virus was in fact another disease.

-Americans and Europeans thought the second wave was the arrival of the plague, similar to ones that ravaged Europe during the middle ages.
+Americans and Europeans thought the second wave was the arrival of the plague, similar to the ones that ravaged Europe during the middle ages.

 While in hot countries, the disease was mistaken for dengue fever, which started with similar symptoms.